This article provides information about the Acquia Web Governance accessibility check:

 Additional resources

 If you cannot find the help article for a specific check that is failing, it is possible that the help article is not documented.
-For more information, visit:
+For more information, visit The help article for my check is missing.

 3.3.2 Labels or Instructions